SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 640, 642, and 644 West of R35E:

 Delay ignitions until 10 a.m.
-Follow standard guidance matrix - see section 5 below - for burning units to the WNW through N of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 25 miles to the WNW through N in or near drainages leading to SSRAs.
-Verify transport winds away from SSRAs if burning in any other direction.
+Follow standard guidance matrix - see section 5 below - for burning units in all directions of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 10 miles in all directions of SSRAs.
+Watch for shifting transport winds.
 No additional restrictions necessary.

 Zone 637, 643, 645, 646, and 644 East of R34E:

 Delay ignitions until 10 a.m.
-Follow standard guidance matrix - see section 5 below - for burning units to the NW through NNE of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 25 miles to the NW through NNE in or near drainages leading to SSRAs.
-Verify transport winds away from SSRAs if burning in any other direction.
+Follow standard guidance matrix - see section 5 below - for burning units to the SE through WNW of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 10 miles in all directions of SSRAs.
 No additional restrictions necessary.

 =========================================================